gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 | Twitter scroll, Bluetooth Audio   |       8 W | Down to 7 hours                                                |
 | Bulding a Linux Kernel            |    17.6 W | 3:13 hours.
 This is not the kind of thing you'd do on battery  |

+The table in this section is just to give you an idea about the toll of a single scenario when the laptop has achieved "its flow" while doing it: programs loaded, caches are stable, memory has been allocated, and then the power regime gets stable.
+It doesn't mean that you will get one of these scenarios for the whole day, because we jump from one to another.
+And also covers a very specific usage, developer oriented.

 The first row is worth to mention.
 I come from using a MacBook Pro from mid-2014, and I remember being able to close the lid and have pretty much the same battery the next day, or maybe 1% or 2% less after a whole night suspended.
 That was possible for about 3 years, but not since Mojave due to (I suppose) Apple's shift of attention to newer models.
 The ThinkPad T490s does a not so good 5% to 10%, depending on how much you sleep, and when did you close the lid the previous day.
 A point would be to be able to further research whether this is due to the laptop design or Linux'.

 A few considerations about my blogging set up so you can compare it to some scenarios of yours.
 I use Jekyll to prepare a static blog that gets uploaded to [GitHub Pages](https://pages.github.com/) by means of git.
 Jekyll is a static webite framework written in Ruby, and it is based on the usage of Markdown.
 To edit, I use Visual Studio Code with a preview panel always there, and I have running `bundle exec jekyll serve` in the background.
 That rebuilds the whole site every time I save a Markdown file.
 That way I can check the posts on a browser that points to my machine.
 Here's how it looks: